Guides

 You found the perfect desk on Amazon.
 Great reviews, nice color, reasonable price.
 You click "Buy Now," wait three days, tear open the box — and it doesn't fit.

-The return process alone will cost you an afternoon.
-And the desk?
-It's sitting in your hallway because there's literally nowhere else to put it.
+The return process costs you an afternoon.
+The desk?
+Sitting in your hallway because there's literally nowhere else to put it.

 The Problem With Online Furniture Shopping

-Amazon product listings bury dimensions in a wall of bullet points and spec tables.
-Even when you find them, the format is inconsistent.
-Some listings show width first, others show height.
-Some include the packaging dimensions instead of the actual product.
+Amazon buries dimensions in a wall of bullet points and spec tables.
+When you find them, the format is inconsistent — some listings show width first, others height.
+Some include packaging dimensions instead of the product.
 Some don't list depth at all.

 But the real problem goes deeper than formatting.
-Dimensions on a product page tell you the size of the furniture — not whether it fits your life.
-A desk that's 48 inches wide fits a 50-inch wall.
+Dimensions tell you the size of the furniture — not whether it fits your life.
+A 48-inch desk fits a 50-inch wall.
 But does the desk plus a chair fit the room?
-That same 48-inch desk is 30 inches deep, and the chair adds another 30 inches — suddenly you need 78 inches of total floor depth, not 30.
+That desk is 30 inches deep, and the chair adds another 30 inches — suddenly you need 78 inches of total floor depth, not 30.

 The Golden Rule